-Mr. Li Siu Lun Allan ("Mr. Allan Li") has served as FHL's Chairman, Executive Director, and Chief Executive Officer since September 30, 2022.
-Since September 1998, he has served as a Director of FIL and since June 2021 as a Director of AIL.
-He has over 20 years of marketing, administration, and operating experience at FIL.
-Mr. Allan Li attended the Faculty of Applied Sciences at Simon Fraser University, B.C.
+LI Siu Lun Allan, aged 50, was appointed as an Executive Director of the Company on October 17, 2022 and also served as the CEO and Chairman of the Board of Directors of the Company from October 17, 2022 until his resignation from those positions effective December 12, 2024.
+Since September 1998, Mr. Li has served as a director of Fenbo Industries Limited and since June 2021 as a director of Able Industries Limited.
+He has over 20 years of marketing, administration and operating experience at Fenbo Industries Limited.
+Mr. Li attended the Faculty of Applied Sciences at Simon Fraser University, B.C.
 Canada, from September 1994 until December 1996.
-Mr. Allan Li is the son of Mr. Li Kin Shing, founder of the Group.
+Mr. Li is the son of Mr. Li Kin Shing, founder of the Group.